spineki/spineki.github.io/content/articles/closures_as_iterators.md

 30
 ```

 We did it!
-From an end user point-of-view, the required logic is minimal.
+From an end user's point of view, the required logic is minimal.

 Once the adapters are moved into a header, it just boils down to:

 1. Define a closure
-2. Wrap it in into_iterable()
+2. Wrap it in `into_iterable()`
 3. ?
 4. Profit